mikeinnz/cs50web/capstone/README.md

         - Search input must be preserved in the next pages so session was utilised.
     - Create/Edit a Sales Order:
         - Only products available in the selected warehouse (and the current user) should be displayed.
 This was done via an api call to server.
-        - 'Add Product' button dynamically clone a previous product and add to the view.
+        - 'Add Product' button dynamically clone a previous form and add to the view.
+This forms part of the formset on the backend.
         - For the Edit view, data needs to be prepopulated and inventory must be updated when order is saved.
 For easy implementation, inventory was removed from database and then added with new data.
         - Order value is dynamically calculated whenever product, quantity, or price is changed.